 Audio Data Collection – Short Explanation

 We’ve already started to become accustomed to our AI-powered personal assistants.
 Whether they come from Apple and are called Siri, Google and respond to the “Hey Google” keyphrase or are from another vendor entirely, they have in a brief period become the norm in our households.
+For those looking to develop or enhance such speech recognition capabilities, gathering a speech commands dataset is critical in training these AI systems to understand and process human speech accurately.

 However, they did not come to us, fully-fledged and ready.
 They were trained with voice datasets to recognize human speech so that they understood the word and the meaning behind that word.